 The Government of Ontario offers a number of these scholarships each year, currently worth \$15,000.
 Most of the awards are reserved for Canadian citizens or landed immigrants who are residents of Ontario, although a small number are awarded to students from other provinces and from outside Canada.
-Information is available at http://osap.gov.on.ca/eng/Not Secure/Plan Grants full sepapp OGS 12345.ht m.
+Information is available at osap.gov.on.ca/OSAPPortal/en/A-ZListofAid/PRD003015.html

 Students who are not Ontario residents should apply directly to the OGS Program, Student Support Branch, Ministry of Training, Colleges and Universities, P.O.
 Box 4500, Station P, Thunder Bay, ON P7B 6G9.